BhanaviShukla/BhanaviShukla/README.md

 - More to come, as I continue discovering my strengths. 😌

 ### 📫 How to reach me: ...
+- Book a call: [Let's chat over a cup of coffee or a jar of cookies, your pick] <https://koalendar.com/e/bhanvi-shukla-personal>
 - Email: [I feel like I've accomplished something in life when I receive a non-work related email] <shukla.bhanvi@gmail.com> 📩
 - LinkedIn: [Cha cha into my dms, sliding is so 2019] <https://www.linkedin.com/in/bhanvishukla>